moshanATucsd/dx/README.md

 - Within the instance, find your data at `/tenzar_volumes`
 - Run your workload.

-To work with the others in your organization or other organizations, invite them or share your data with a simple link.
+You can invite other members to your organization, or share data with other organizations with just a link.

 ------
 ### Contributing